MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

 ### Operational impact

 If a recall request is approved, the approval record is marked as **Rejected**.
-The status of the entry is changed to either **Returned** or **Rejected**, depending on whether it's a time entry or an expense entry.
+The status of the entry is changed to either **Returned** or **Rejected**, depending on whether it's a time entry or an expense or material usage entry.

 The project team member can view entries, edit and then resubmit entries, or delete entries entirely.